 - Round trip flight reservation

 - Proof of language knowledge

 To meet the skills shortage in European nations, the EU Blue Card was introduced to attract qualified workers to come and work in Europe.
 The Blue Card allows non-EU citizens to move freely between European nations.
-This will help you find your dream job in Europe.
+This will help you find your dream Contract IT jobs in Europe.